 An organization commits an offense if the organization condones or encourages hazing or if an officer or any combination of members, pledges, or alumni of the organization commits or assists in the commission of hazing.

 Persistent Misbehavior

-Persistent misbehavior is defined as two or more violations of the Student Code of Conduct in general, or repeated occurrences of the same violation.
+Three or more violations of the Student Code of Conduct in general, or repeated occurrences of the same violation.

 Physical Aggression